 Attorney Jeff Wood Leads Consumer Protection Practice

-Attorney Jeff Wood leads our consumer protection practice with extensive FDCPA litigation experience.
-He has handled hundreds of debt harassment cases, establishing a proven track record of stopping illegal collection practices and securing compensation for victims.
+Attorney Jeff Wood leads our consumer protection practice with extensive FDCPA litigation experience, having handled hundreds of debt harassment cases and secured compensation for victims across the country.

 What Clients Say About Stopping Harassment